danwdart/peoplemon/README.md

 You can see which tool is the current tool by moving the mouse cursor to the top of the screen.
 A panel will appear that displays the name of the current tool along with its current options.
 Some of these options are variable and depicted as such with a special marker.
 Click the markers with the mouse to change the option's value.
 The subsequent details of changing the value differ between different options; you can find them the tool descriptions below.

 Also in the panel is the save button.
 Click this button to save the current map to an offline data file called \"offline/maps/last-edited.txt\".
-This is the default map that pplmonad loads at startup, so you will immediately see your saved work the next time you run.
+This is the default map that peoplemon loads at startup, so you will immediately see your saved work the next time you run.

 * * *